 After living in Silicon Oasis for two years I am moving onto a different area, here is what I think of living in DSO…

-*Schools- there are schools in and around DSO making it a good option for families.
+There are schools in and around DSO for example GEMs Wellington, making it a good option for families.

-*Supermarkets- There are two spinneys and a carrefour, plus a number of smaller marts like Al Maya.
-There aren’t many cheaper supermarkets though or fresh fruit/veg markets, and most are quite small apart from the main spinneys which is one of the more expensive supermarkets.
+There are two Spinneys and a Carrefour, plus a number of smaller Marts like Al Maya.
+There aren’t many cheaper supermarkets though or fresh fruit/veg markets, and most are quite small apart from the main Spinneys which is one of the more expensive supermarkets.
 The new Souq extra houses a small-medium Carrefour and a few other cafes and fast food chains including McDonald’s, Pizza Hut, KFC and Subway.

-*Up and coming- Over the last two years the area has expanded and improved A LOT, and it’s continuing to do so.
-There are a decent variety of cafes including a Starbucks, Shakespeare & co, La Brioche, Cha cha Chai for nice juices and of course tea and many more.
-So many great places for a coffee and breakfast/lunch.
+Over the last two years the area has expanded and improved A LOT, and it’s continuing to do so.
+There are a decent variety of cafes including a Starbucks, Shakespeare & co, La Brioche, Cha cha Chai for nice juices and of course tea.
+So there’s a decent variety of options for a coffee and breakfast/lunch.
 There’s also places to get ice cream for example baskin robbins and a few fast food outlets (McDonald’s, KFC, Pizza Hut and Subway).

 Get your shawarma fix at snackhouse…

 Amazing croissants, coffees here, such a great breakfast spot.
 Check out my review of breakfast at La Brioche, DSO here.

 One of the local favourites for tea or ‘chai’ and juices…

 It is a very clean area- everything is modern and the area is well maintained.
 It is rare for example to see litter on the streets- great job to whoever is responsible for cleaning the streets here!

 It’s a bit “out in the sticks”… it’s not particularly close to any of the main areas like Jumeirah or Downtown.